-This tensions led to hate and ill-feelings from the white, as the Blacks acquired more civil rights.
+These tensions led to hate and ill-feelings from the whites, as the Blacks acquired more civil rights.
 This included the right to vote.
 It was hard for racist Americans who had killed and subjugated blacks for hundreds of years to accept that the blacks would have equal rights as they do.
 It seemed like their ‘world of hate’ was crashing on them.

 Both men felt that the population of black voters could throw the election to the other candidate.
 Both men were influential in the press, and they used their positions in the Atlanta Journal and Atlanta Constitution respectively to incite white voters against Black people.
 They spread the fear that if whites allowed Blacks to vote, they may not be able to sustain the current social order which subjugated blacks.

 To further reinforce the tensions, papers such as the Atlanta Georgian and Atlanta News started to publish stories on how white women were raped and molested by Black men.
 These allegations which were solely lies were reported multiple times by white people.

 Atlanta Newspaper, on September 22, 1906, reported four alleged assaults on local white women.
 This caused outraged amongst the white people, and soon about 10,000 while men and boys gathered.
 They went into town beating, stabbing and killing Blacks.
 The estimated number of Blacks who died from that onslaught was around 40, but personal accounts by blacks put it at way above that number.
 In self-defense, only two white people were killed.